-This is because the actual form code can be used with other tools, as well ad being mapped in this scenario to your ClickFunnels data collection.
+This is because the actual form code can be used with other tools, as well as being mapped in this scenario to your ClickFunnels data collection.

-It’s common for Campaign Refinery users to setup automations for Forms to kick-off sequences.
+It’s common for Campaign Refinery users to set automations for Forms to kick-off sequences.

 This is a more traditional approach, where it will search for an existing contact to add a tag and update any additional custom fields.

-Tags can be used kick off new sequences, used for segmentation or even for tripping goals elsewhere in your automation.
+Tags can be used to kick off new sequences, used for segmentation, or even for tripping goals elsewhere in your automation.